hastexo/webhook-receiver/README.md

   data, as it would be received by a [WooCommerce webhook](https://docs.woocommerce.com/document/webhooks/) firing.

-When the webhook is configured properly on sender side (see "Webhook sender Configuration Requirements", below), students will be enrolled on the appropriate courses as soon as an order is created.
-This requires that your Open edX installation enables the Bulk Enrollment View.
+When the webhook is configured properly on the sender side (see "Webhook Sender Configuration Requirements", below), students will be enrolled in the appropriate courses as soon as an order is created.
+This requires that your Open edX installation runs with the Bulk Enrollment View enabled.

-These webhooks are intended for organizations that already use Shopify or WooCommerce as their selling platform, and have thus no intention to deploy [Open edX E-Commerce](https://edx.readthedocs.io/projects/edx-installing-configuring-and-running/en/latest/ecommerce/).
+These webhooks are intended for organizations that already use Shopify or WooCommerce as their selling platform, and thus have no need or intention to deploy [Open edX E-Commerce](https://edx.readthedocs.io/projects/edx-installing-configuring-and-running/en/latest/ecommerce/).